 High school counselors and college admission representatives have the same goal: supporting students in the college process and increasing college access and inclusion.
 However, most of the time we approach this goal separately.
 Finding ways to work together will better serve students and families.
 Hear survey results on how high school counselors and college admission representatives spend their work day and how they see these collaborations impacting their work.
 Explore a model for approaching partnerships between high school counselors and college admission representatives.
 Share experiences and ideas, and brainstorm how you can turn them into practice.

-Beth Gilfillan, The Pennsylvania State University
+Beth Gilfillan, Bowling Green State University

 Seinquis Leinen, North Dakota State University

 I'm Still First-Gen: Ongoing Challenges, Triumphs, and Lessons of Being a First-Generation Professional